engyahmed7/Convertedin-Task/README.md

 ## Overview

 This is a Laravel-based task management application that allows admins to create tasks, assign them to users, and view task statistics.
 It includes functionality for task creation, task listing, and viewing statistics.
-Additionally, the application features automated testing and background job processing.
+Additionally, the application features automated testing and background job processing with built-in authentication and authorization.

 ## Features

 - **Task Creation**: Admins can create tasks and assign them to users.
 - **Task Listing**: Users and admins can view a list of tasks.
+Admins see all tasks, while users see only their assigned tasks.
 - **Task Statistics**: Admins can view various statistics related to tasks.
+- **Authentication & Authorization**:
+  - Admins and users have separate authentication guards.
+  - Admins can access task management routes, while users can only access their tasks and profile.

 ## Getting Started